dvsa/.github/README.md

         - `bucket_key`: The file name and path in s3 where the object should be uploaded to.
 See [s3 docs](https://docs.aws.amazon.com/cli/latest/reference/s3api/put-object.html).
     - optional arguments:
         - `build_folder`.
 The name of the folder where the archive zip is located.
 For example `dist`.
 This is used to download the archive that was uploaded during the build step.
 Defaults to `dist`.
     - secrets:
         - `aws_account`: the account number for the aws environment the archive is to be uploaded to.
         - `aws_region`: the account region for the aws environment the archive is to be upgraded to.
 It's easier to maintain if this is only set in one place
+        - `bucket_name`: The name of the bucket the archive is being uploaded to
+1. Update Lambda Function Code

+    Workflow to update the Lambda on AWS to use the newly updated code from S3.

+    - required arguments:
+        - `environment`.
+This is used for ensuring the correct secrets are being used
+        - `lambda_function_name`.
+The name of the Lambda function to update
+        - `bucket_key`: The file name and path in s3 where the object should be uploaded to.
+See [s3 docs](https://docs.aws.amazon.com/cli/latest/reference/s3api/put-object.html).
+    - secrets:
+        - `aws_account`: the account number for the aws environment the archive is to be uploaded to.
+        - `aws_region`: the account region for the aws environment the archive is to be upgraded to.
+It's easier to maintain if this is only set in one place